h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

  - Understanding and Trust.
 (1) Random forest feature importance and global Shapley feature importance increases transparency by reporting and ranking influential input features (2) Local Shapley and LOCO feature importance enhances accountability by creating explanations for each model prediction.
 (3) Both global and local feature importance enhance trust and fairness when reported values conform to human domain knowledge and reasonable expectations.

- -Application Domain.
+ - Application Domain.
 (1) Tree SHAP and Random forest feature importance is a model specific explanatory technique.
 (2) LOCO is a model-agnostic concept, but its implementation in Driverless AI is model specific.

 ### Shapley and Feature Importance Plots